herrmoody/c4lmetrics/new-metrics.md

     These are the big platforms and there probably aren't any surprises here—unless something that is *expected* to be there isn't, which deserves attention.

 # Conclusion

-We haven't used this seriously at York yet, because of my sabbatical and the pandemic.
-Hoping people interested, etc. etc.  Again, methods here not fixed, but is the general idea of these metrics useful or interesting?
-I hope so, and would like to hear.

 I have defined and presented *users per mille* and *interest factor*, with a couple of examples of how they can be visualized.
 I think that they will prove to be useful tools in managing collections of electronic resources, and will be using them where I work.